CI-Problem-Visualizer/JenkinsEC2/Deployment/README.md

 Source code management:
   GitHub:
     Repository HTTPS URL: https://github.com/CodeSpyGlass/JenkinsPipelineLibrary
-    (leave everything else at the defaults)
 ```

+- Leave everything else at the defaults.
+Press "save" at the bottom when you're done with the above.
 - Now you should be able to run the 'CodeSpyGlass' pipeline job, and it should go green.